-We do this through:
+We do this by:

-- our Parent Reference Group - all of our child safety policies and procedures will be available for students and parents on our website - school newsletters and compass notifications which inform families and the school community • about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety. - PROTECT Child Safety posters will be displayed across the school and via the TV screens
+- through our school council - all of our child safety policies and procedures will be available for students and parents on our school website - Newsletters and compass notifications will inform families and the school community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety. - PROTECT Child Safety posters will be displayed at the main office, each of the student manager's offices, student wellbeing and other prominent locations around the school.